-- For decades, there were no mean-velocity data close enough to the wall.
-One of the first works to measure data very close to the wall and in the inner region is that of Lindgren in 1965 [1]. - The agreement of these measurements with Spalding's formula (we will talk about it later) is excellent.
+- For decades, there were no mean-velocity data close enough to the wall. - One of the first works to measure data very close to the wall and in the inner region is that of Lindgren in 1965 [1]. - The agreement of these measurements with Spalding's formula (we will talk about it later) is excellent.

-- Plot of the non-dimensional velocity profile. - Notice that all cases plotted correspond to different physics and Reynolds numbers.
+- Plot of the non-dimensional velocity profile. - Comparison of experimental and numerical results. - Notice that all cases plotted correspond to different physics and Reynolds numbers.